RENEE MONTAGNE, HOST:

 ALLEN: In Florida, senior citizens are an important voting bloc because there are so many of them - and they all vote.
 Seniors make up about a fifth of the state's population, but they comprise nearly a third of registered voters.
 Aronberg says that's why seniors - along with the fast-growing Hispanic population - may determine the outcome of the race in Florida.

 ARONBERG: Those votes are up for grabs.
 It's going to be a close election.
-And that's why the president, I expect, will be back here several times before the election, because Florida could decide the election yet again, and it is going to be razor-thin.
+And that's why the president, I expect, will be back here several times more, before the election - because Florida could decide the election yet again, and it is going to be razor-thin.

 Greg Allen, NPR News, West Palm Beach, Florida.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.